One-pan okra side dish or fancy appetizer that cooks in less than 5 minutes and requires less than 5 ingredients, what’s not to love?

 You can also keep up with my food exploits as well as original recipes!
 You can find me on Instagram, Facebook, Twitter, and Pinterest.
 If you like any of the music you find on the site, visit me at Spotify to find curated monthly playlists.

-If you’re interested in other okra based recipes or just going deep on the history and health benefits of okra read my earlier post “Eat More Okra” which includes okra recipes utilizing several different techniques and flavors including stewed, southern fried okra, and roasted okra.
+If you’re interested in other okra based recipes or just going deep on the history and health benefits of okra read my earlier post “How To Cook Okra” which includes okra recipes utilizing several different techniques and flavors.

 - 1/2 lb okra halved